JasvithBasani/CasOptAx/README.md

 Training histories are written to `npy` files which are not included in this repository, but are available upon request from the authors.

 ## Citing

+If you found this useful, please cite us using:

 ```
 @article{basani2024universal,